LiosK/uuidv7-h/README.md

 - The 48-bit `unix_ts_ms` field is dedicated to the Unix timestamp in milliseconds.
 - The 4-bit `ver` field is set at `0111`.
-- The 42-bit `counter` field accommodates the sequence counter that ensures the monotonic order of IDs generated within the same millisecond.
-The counter is incremented by one for each new ID generated within the same timestamp and is randomly initialized whenever the `unix_ts_ms` changes.
-The `counter` is filled with a random number if `NULL` is passed as `uuid_prev` parameter.
+- The 42-bit `counter` field accommodates a counter that ensures the increasing order of IDs generated within a millisecond.
+The counter is incremented by one for each new ID and is reset to a random number when the `unix_ts_ms` changes.
 - The 2-bit `var` field is set at `10`.
 - The remaining 32 `rand` bits are filled with a random number.

-In the rare circumstances where the 42-bit `counter` field reaches its maximum value, this library increments the `unix_ts_ms` ahead of the actual time;
+The 42-bit `counter` is sufficiently large, so you do not usually need to worry about overflow, but in an extremely rare circumstance where it overflows, this library increments the `unix_ts_ms` field to continue instant monotonic generation.
+As a result, the generated ID may have a greater `unix_ts_ms` value than that passed as the argument.
+(See also [Why so large counter?
+(42bits)]).

-therefore, the `unix_ts_ms` may have a larger value than that of the real-time clock.
-This library goes on with such larger `unix_ts_ms` values caused by counter overflows and system clock rollbacks as long as the difference from the system clock is small enough.
-If the system clock moves back by more than ten seconds, this library ignores the timestamp and counter embedded in the `uuid_prev` and thus breaks the monotonic order of generated identifiers.
+UUIDv7, by design, relies on the system clock to guarantee the monotonically increasing order of generated IDs.
+A generator may not be able to produce a monotonic sequence if the system clock goes backwards.
+This library ignores a rollback of provided `unix_ts_ms` and reuses the one in `uuid_prev` unless the rollback is considered significant (namely, more than ten seconds).
+If such a significant rollback takes place, this library ignores the `uuid_prev` argument and thus breaks the increasing order of generated IDs.

+[Why so large counter?
+(42bits)]: https://github.com/LiosK/uuidv7/issues/13#issuecomment-2306922356

 ## License